Blooym/KikoGuide/CONTRIBUTING.md

 ##### Guide JSON File Keys
 - `Version`: The duty file version, do not change this manually.
 - `Name`: The name of the duty
+- `Disabled`: Whether or not this guide is disabled and should not be loaded.
+- `Hidden`: Whether or not this guide should be hidden from the guide UI, still accessible through auto load when entering the territory ID.
 - `Difficulty`: The difficulty ID of the duty
 - `Type`: The type ID of the duty
 - `Expansion`: The expansion ID of the duty